decentralized-diva-world/caravan-cookery/README.md

 Welcome to our cooking book, Caravan Cookery.

 This book is a collection of recipes we have made as we have caravanned around Western Europe, France and Spain in particular.
-Some of newly discovered, some are classics we have enjoyed making (and eating) for years.
+Some are newly discovered, some are classics we have enjoyed making (and eating) for years.
 Some we have been inspired to cook, some are simply convenient "belly-fillers", necessary when the cupboards are bare or the weather is bad.
 Many aren't even from the same region we have been travelling in; we have just had a craving for Thai green curry in Granada, chilli mussels in Dinard or fish tacos in Magherafelt.

 A few notes about this cookbook...